Alfresco/docs-alfresco/process-automation/latest/model/connectors/outlook.md

 | TEAMS_SCOPE | The scopes requested by the connector in the Teams instance OAuth protocol. |
 | TEAMS_TENANT | The Teams tenant to be used by the connector. |

-### Outlook connector errors
+### Calendar connector errors

-The possible [errors]({% link process-automation/latest/model/connectors/index.md %}#errors) that can be handled by the Outlook connector are:
+The possible [errors]({% link process-automation/latest/model/connectors/index.md %}#errors) that can be handled by the Calendar connector are:

 | Error | Description |
 |-------|-------------|